M66B/FairEmail/docs/FAQ-sv-rSE.md

 There are plenty of email providers to choose from.
 Which email provider is best for you depends on your wishes/requirements.
 Please see the websites of [Restore privacy](https://restoreprivacy.com/secure-email/) or [Privacy Tools](https://www.privacytools.io/providers/email/) for a list of privacy oriented email providers with advantages and disadvantages.

-Vissa leverantörer, som ProtonMail, Tutanota, använder egenutvecklade e-postprotokoll, vilket gör det omöjligt att använda tredje parts e-postappar.
-Se [denna FAQ](#user-content-faq129) för mer information.
+Some providers, like ProtonMail, Tutanota, use proprietary email protocols, which make it impossible to use third party email apps.
+Please see [this FAQ](#user-content-faq129) for more information.

 Using your own (custom) domain name, which is supported by most email providers, will make it easier to switch to another email provider.